Janet Scott, Lady Ferniehirst: Life

 Her brother succeeded his grandfather at age three and her uncle, Walter Scott of Goldielands, a natural half-brother of her father, led the Scott family during his minority.

 In 1565 an agreement was made with the family who had killed his father.
 It was agreed that there would be a number of marriages between the family members to end the feud.
 Despite the good intentions none of the marriages took place, but this was an important basis for her later marriage.

 In 1569 she married the widower Thomas Kerr bridging the feud between the families.
 A dowry was agreed but at least £1,000 was not paid in Scott's lifetime.
 The feud with the Scott family was over but her life was not peaceful.
 In the year of her marriage an English army demolished the Kerr family seat of Ferniehirst Castle.

-Her husband was involved helping William Kirkcaldy of Grange who tried to hold Edinburgh Castle in the name of Mary the exiled Queen and in 1573 he had to go into exile abroad.
-He returned in 1581 but left again by 1583.
-Janet was given power of attorney over her husband's business affairs in Scotland and France and she ran them during the 1580s.
+Her husband was involved helping William Kirkcaldy of Grange who tried to hold Edinburgh Castle in the name of Mary the exiled Queen during the Marian Civil War and in 1573 he had to go into exile abroad.
+She and her husband were thought to have lent money to Grange against the security of the jewels of Mary, Queen of Scots.
+When Robert Melville was questioned about Mary's jewels, he said he did not know which pieces, if any, were held by Jean Scott, but her "great friend", Margaret Learmonth, Grange's wife, would know.

+In July 1575 he wrote from Paris to Mary, Queen of Scots, describing the destruction of his houses with fire and gunpowder by English forces during the Marian Civil War costing him at least 20,000 crowns, and the injuries sustained by his family and followers fighting for her cause in Scotland.
+He had lost his jewels and the charters of his lands left in a coffer in Edinburgh Castle which Regent Morton confiscated in 1573.
+The Earl of Angus cut down his woodlands.